 Contributions to Studio

-Contributions to the Studio section do not have any strict guidelines, so please get in touch with the editors with any specific questions you may have about the format.
-Some general guidelines:
+Contributions to the Studio section do not have any strict guidelines, so please get in touch with the editors with any specific questions or ideas you may have about the format.
+Here are the guidelines for the most common formats:

-- Any videos accepted for publication will be uploaded to the journal’s YouTube channel, and the link will be made available on the journal’s website.
+Video and audio contributions: As a rule, any videos or audio contributions accepted for publication will be uploaded to the journal’s YouTube channel, and the link will be made available on the journal’s website, along with any accompanying text or commentary.